wcout/fltk-gif-animation/README.md

 ## Current status

-The current status is promising - it works well, but needs some more tuning.
+The current status is promising - it works well, but needs some more tests.
-I will try to improve some aspects, but it may take some time.
+I will stay with Solution 2 for now and try to improve a few aspects, but it may take some time.

 ## Test